Volgograd Oblast: Politics

-In 1991 the CPSU lost de facto power, and the head of the Oblast administration, and eventually the governor was appointed/elected alongside elected regional parliament.
+In 1991 the CPSU lost de facto power, and the head of the oblast administration, and eventually the governor, was appointed and elected alongside the regional parliament.

 The Charter of Volgograd Oblast provides the fundamental law of the region.
 The Legislative Assembly of Volgograd Oblast is the province's standing legislative (representative) body.
 The Legislative Assembly exercises its authority by passing laws, resolutions, and other legal acts and by supervising the implementation and observance of the laws and other legal acts passed by it.
-The highest executive body, the Oblast Government, includes territorial executive bodies such as district administrations, committees, and commissions that facilitate development and run the day-to-day matters of the province.
-The Oblast administration supports the activities of the Governor, who is the highest official and acts as guarantor of the observance of the oblast Charter in accordance with the Constitution of Russia.
+The highest executive body, the oblast government, includes territorial executive bodies such as district administrations, committees, and commissions that facilitate development and run the day-to-day matters of the province.
+The oblast administration supports the activities of the governor, who is the highest official and acts as guarantor of the observance of the Oblast Charter in accordance with the Constitution of Russia.

 Demographics

-The population of the oblast was 2,610,161 according to the 2010 Russian census, 2,699,223 in the 2002 Russian census, and 2,593,944 in the 1989 Soviet census.
-In 2012, there were 30,252 births (11.7 per 1000) and 35,021 deaths (13.5 per 1000).
-The total fertility rate was 1.46 in 2009, rising to 1.57 by 2016.
+The population of the oblast was 2,500,781 according to the 2021 Russian census, 2,610,161 in the 2010 Russian census, 2,699,223 in the 2002 Russian census, and 2,593,944 in the 1989 Soviet census.